 Rackspace is a well-known hosting company for enterprises that need lots of server space and room to scale.
 And you can bet Rackspace itself needs the same, which is why it relies on the power, flexibility, and scalability of the WordPress CMS.

 Alanis Morissette is a Canadian-American singer, songwriter, record producer, and actress.
 She is best known for her rock album, Jagged Little Pill, that sold 33 million copies globally.
-If you want to learn more about her or her music, media, or events, buy merchandise (learn how to accept payments in WordPress here), or even listen to her podcast, you can find it on her site, which is built on WordPress and can handle the traffic of all her fans with ease.
+If you want to learn more about her or her music, media, or events, and/or buy merchandise check out her website (learn how to accept payments in WordPress here).
+She even decided to start a podcast that you can find on her site, which is built on WordPress and can handle the traffic of all her fans with ease.

 Everyone knows about the popular online tool Evernote.
 It has helped people all over the world to organize and store their most important information.
 With over 225 million people using Evernote, in more than 25 different languages, it just goes to show that little old WordPress can handle the big name brands.